TMJesso/Banker/README.md

 A Checking Account, by default, is not an interest baring account.
 This account tracks transactions and the first two per month are free and all others will be charged a $3.00 fee for each transation throughout that month until EOM is calculated.

 This is the basic description of the system.

+This is an update from the original (see https://github.com/TMJesso/BankProject) and the data will be saved into mySQL database